 It’s a great privilege and responsibility but also a lot of fun to keep delivering cutting-edge internet browsers to 320 million people.

-What database did you use prior to Scylla?
+What database did you use prior to ScyllaDB?

 We used Cassandra for the past 2 years but after some time we started to have constant issues with this database including enormous load, Cassandra process being killed and lots of GC-related issues that we spent hundreds of hours trying to debug.
 It was a constant struggle of trying countless numbers of GC configurations that helped only a bit.

 Please describe your application architecture and environment.
 What else are you using?